smlum/ODBiz/5a-Matching/README.md

 # Matching
-The goal of this step is to find latitutde and longitude coordinates where they are missing from our dataset.
-To do so, we match our addresses against the Open Database of Addresses (ODA) dataset.
+The goal of this step is to find latitutde and longitude coordinates by matching addresses from our data against the Open Database of Addresses (ODA) dataset.

 In our original ODBiz dataset we have around 400k rows missing lat/lons.
-Testing suggests matching can reduce this number by around 50%.

 The following scripts are used for the matching process: